languagepals/languagepals.github.io/index.md

 -Addition of a meetings page and components for users to hold information such as who you are meeting with, when you are meeting, where/how, and notes of the meeting.
 This component can be accessed by whoever "attended" the meeting.
 A user can make a meeting and add different users.
 This meeting can be editted, kept after the actual meeting for your record or deleted.

 -The ability for the admin to delete profiles

+# About Our Team

+## Charles Dickens
+Hello, I am a Junior Computer Engineering student at UH Manoa with a variety of interests related to Engineering and Computer Science.
+Currently I am working on projects related to Data Analysis.
+My goals for this project are to build a user friendly application that can be used to connect people who want to share their knowledge and practice new language skills.
+I hope to develop skills in project management and planning, version control tools, and application design.
+Skills and positive attributes that I will contribute to the team include a good work ethic and attitude, leadership, and a developing knowledge of JavaScript, React, Semantic UI, Meteor, and Mongo DB.

+## Nathan Onaka
+I am a Junior at UH Manoa majoring in Computer Science, with interests in software design, security, and computer networking.
+I picked this project because many of my friends and I are learning 2nd languages, and having an application like this would be fun and helpful to use.
+While working on this project I hope to improve my time management and design skills.
+My experience with teamwork and JavaScript will help us to achieve our goal of completing this application.

+## Jiaqi Li
+I am a Junior Computer Science student at UH Manoa with computer related interests such as software developing and cybersecurity.
+I wish to better understand software-design tools such as React, Semantic UI, Meteor, and Mongo DB, as well as to develop skills such as project management through the process of building our Languagepals application.